 If your dog is experiencing anxiety, this is a terrific approach to calm him down, especially if he is a new addition to your family or a puppy.
 Correcting your dog’s behavior is now within your sight.
 This is important to your dog’s future and will help him to be less stressed.
 For example, if your dog is barking excessively when you are out of your home, you must correct this as quickly as possible.

-This can be done using a water sprayer, but it is also very effective to train your dogOpens in a new tab. to sit on command.
+This can be done using a water sprayer, but it is also very effective to train your dog to sit on command.
 Once your dog has mastered this, you can use it to stop him from barking.
-This is when dog trainingOpens in a new tab. becomes necessary.
-There are different types of dog trainingOpens in a new tab. methods you can use.
+This is when dog training becomes necessary.
+There are different types of dog training methods you can use.

 What Are The Different Types of Dog Training Methods